 Partnership Publishing – Partnership publishing is a type of hybrid publishing, Typically, authors pay for the publishing process.
 The publisher gives authors higher royalties than traditional publishing and greater support than self-publishing.

 PPC – Pay-Per-Click advertising.
-Most often used with Google, PPC are ads which appear on the top and/or bottom of organic Google search results, and advertisers are charged when a person clicks on the ad.
+Most often used with Google, PPC is ads that appear on the top and/or bottom of organic Google search results, and advertisers are charged when a person clicks on the ad.
 Based on topic and search volume, PPC includes “bidding” to pay higher rates.
 In book promotion, PPC usually doesn’t produce a sufficient ROI, but with niche and special interest books, it can be effective.

 Print Heavy Campaigns – Book promotion campaigns focusing primarily on pitching for coverage in newspapers, magazines, and online.